abhiramanujan/KissanSevak/README.md

 # KissanSevak

-This app is used by the farmers and the wholesalers(retailers).
+This app is a prototype which can be used by the farmers and the wholesalers(retailers).

 It will help farmers to sell his crops directly to the retailers, by setting a base price for his crop, and many retailers bid for certain products they want from the farmers.
 This app uses a bidding system, for selling of crops from farmer side to the retailer side.
 This helps farmer to gain some profit, otherwise they used to get manipulated by the middlemen.